Human–dinosaur coexistence: Fiction and mythology

 Speculative fiction commonly portrays non-avian dinosaurs with humans.
-Examples include The Flintstones, in which Stone Age humans have dinosaurs as pets and transportation, and the comic series The Cavern Clan, in which the protagonist is a caveman who hunts dinosaurs, as well as in the comic strip Alley Oop.
+Examples include the animated cartoon The Flintstones, in which Stone Age humans have dinosaurs as pets and transportation, and the comic series The Cavern Clan, in which the protagonist is a caveman who hunts dinosaurs, as well as in the comic strip Alley Oop.
 The coexistence has been present in works of alternative history in which dinosaurs do not go extinct, such as the 2015 Pixar film The Good Dinosaur and the fantasy book series Dinotopia.

 Many Young Earth creationists believe that non-avian dinosaurs coexisted with humans.
 Since Young Earth creationists believe the Earth to only be a few thousand years old, their worldview is incompatible with the scientific understanding of geological history and the fossil record.
-Dinosaur fossils are by different groups of Young Earth creationists either interpreted as hoaxes, sometimes said to be orchestrated by Satan, or as the remains of creatures that cannot have lived as long ago as science has determined.
-The second explanation implies that dinosaurs would have coexisted with humans.
+Dinosaur fossils are by different groups of Young Earth creationists interpreted as hoaxes orchestrated by Satan or as the remains of creatures that cannot have lived as long ago as science has determined.
+The second explanation implies that dinosaurs could have coexisted with humans.
 Some creationists further believe that dinosaurs survived the Biblical flood since the Bible states that "every kind of land animal" did.
 Creationists also tend to reject the fossil evidence that many non-avian dinosaurs were feathered, since this is among the evidence that birds descended from them through evolution.

 Some proponents have claimed that mythological reptiles such as dragons and the Behemoth are historical descriptions of dinosaurs.
 Although many modern depictions of dragons share certain similarities with dinosaurs, this is a recent artistic development spurred by the discovery of dinosaur fossils in the nineteenth century onwards.
 Earlier depictions of dragons tended to have far fewer such similarities, for instance being less bulky and more serpentine.